sobolevn/awesome-cryptography/README.md

 - [Crypto101](https://www.crypto101.io/) - Crypto 101 is an introductory course on cryptography.
 - [Cryptography Engineering](https://www.schneier.com/books/cryptography_engineering/) - Learn to build cryptographic protocols that work in the real world.
 - [Handbook of Applied Cryptography](http://cacr.uwaterloo.ca/hac/index.html) - This book is intended as a reference for professional cryptographers.
-- [Introduction to Modern Cryptography](http://www.cs.umd.edu/~jkatz/imc.html) -I ntroductory-level treatment of cryptography written from a modern, computer science perspective.
+- [Introduction to Modern Cryptography](http://www.cs.umd.edu/~jkatz/imc.html) - Introductory-level treatment of cryptography written from a modern, computer science perspective.
 - [OpenSSL Cookbook](https://www.feistyduck.com/library/openssl-cookbook/) - The book about OpenSSL.
 - [Security Engineering](http://www.cl.cam.ac.uk/~rja14/book.html) - There is an extraordinary textbook written by Ross Anderson, professor of computer security at University of Cambridge.
 - [The Cryptoparty Handbook](https://unglue.it/work/141611/) - This book provides a comprehensive guide to the various topics of the computer and internet security.